These are the best games available on the Oculus Quest 2

 A dream within a dream within a dream

 There's really just no comparison to how perspective can be used in VR, and A Fisherman's Tale is the perfect example of a game that thrives on the aspect of perspective and scale that VR can bring.
-What starts out as a tale of a simple fisherman who mans a lighthouse quickly evolves into a tale of psychological wonder.
+What starts as a tale of a simple fisherman who mans a lighthouse quickly evolves into a tale of psychological wonder.

-Players will interact with any and every object in the lighthouse, but beware: you may not be controlling who you think you're controlling.
+Players will interact with every object in the lighthouse, but beware: you may not be controlling who you think you're controlling.
 Are you the fisherman himself or the puppet in the model lighthouse?
-Are these stories real or are they tall tales from a sailor who has seen too many days lost at sea?
+Are these stories real, or are they tall tales from a sailor who has seen too many days lost at sea?

 Riddles, mind-bending mysteries, tricky puzzles, and bizarre situations await you in one of the most unique puzzle games you'll likely ever play.
 This one isn't just about matching shapes up to complete a goal.
 It's also about living through an adventure story and adapting to the realities you begin to uncover. —Nick Sutrich